sailpoint-oss/colab-object-exporter-plugin/objectexporter/readme.md

 - Fixes to Description and Boolean tag issues
 - Fixes to CDATA tag issues
 - Addition of ZipFolder task to zip folders

+Version 1.0.2 Changes:
+- Fixed issue with ignore functionality on Workgroups